KxSystems/docs-v1/docs/ref/filewords.md

 ## `rload`

+_Load a splayed table._

 Syntax: `rload x`

-Load a splayed table: where `x` is the table name as a symbol, the table is read from a directory of the same name. `rload` is the converse of `rsave`.
+Where `x` is the table name as a symbol, the table is read from a directory of the same name. `rload` is the converse of `rsave`.

 The usual, and more general, way of doing this is to use `get`, which allows a table to be defined with a different name than the source directory.
 ```q